citizen-science-association/ppsr-core/docs/dataset.md

 hide_table_of_contents: true

 ---
-A Dataset is a collection of data gathered by a project.
-In the context of PPSR Core; datasets represent the observations collected by a given project from the community.
+A Dataset is a collection of data gathered by a project using a single sampling protocol (data collection method).
+Projects may have 1 or more datasets.
+In the context of PPSR Core, datasets represent the observations collected by the community of contributors.

 The **D**ataset **M**etadata **M**model **(DMM)** is a metadata model that describes a collection of observations.
 Dataset level metadata provides context for a collection of observational records and expresses information associated with and common to all records within a dataset.
 The dataset metadata enables datasets to be discovered and accessed by a range of factors which assist users, especially 3rd party users, in making informed decisions about the suitability of a dataset for their particular usage requirements.
-It helps helps researchers understand a group of observations:
+It helps researchers understand a group of observations:
 -	Title and description of the dataset
 -	Graphical elements associated with the dataset
 -	Method/survey protocol used